nitaiaharoni1/print-project/README.md

 - **Ignore Patterns**: Supports glob patterns to exclude specific files or directories from the output.
 - **Default Ignore Patterns**: Provides a set of commonly ignored patterns for convenience.
 - **Output Generation**: Creates a text file `project-print.txt` in the current working directory containing:
     - The structured list of non-ignored files and directories.
     - The content of non-empty files.
+- **Command Alias**: Can be run using either `print-project` or `pp` for convenience.

 ## How It Works